 The successful Contractor shall procure and maintain, at its expense, the following minimum insurance coverages insuring all services, work activities and contractual obligations undertaken in this contract.
 These insurance policies must be with insurers acceptable to the University.

 COVERAGES

-Workers' Compensation

-Employer's Liability

-Commercial General Liability including

-operations/completed operations, products

-and contractual liability (including defense

-and investigation costs), and this contract

-Business Automobile Liability covering

-owned, leased, or non-owned autos
+Workers' Compensation Employer's Liability Commercial General Liability including operations/completed operations, products and contractual liability (including defense and investigation costs), and this contract Business Automobile Liability covering owned, leased, or non-owned autos

-Excess or Umbrella Liability

-Professional Liability

 LIMITS